alichtner/nordstrom_flask/README.md

         </div>
 ```

-Now all the bits and pieces are hooked up.
+Take a look at the `/titanic` page and you can see that all the bits and pieces are hooked up.
 Time to do just a bit of UI work.
-Jinja2 allows you to use python-like logic to control the HTML that is displayed.
+Jinja allows you to use python-like logic to control the HTML that is displayed.

-13. In the `titanic.html` file, use a simple **if** statement to not display anything if no prediction is present.
+13. In the `titanic.html` file, use a simple **if** statement to prevent displaying anything if a prediction is not present.
 Then add some HTML to structure what the user will see.
 Here we want to show the prediction and the input parameters they put into the model.
 ```html
          <div class="col-lg-6">
             <!-- Result presentation goes here -->